whipowill/quake-mod-scarlet/README.md

 # Scarlet

-A Quake mod for adding blood, bots, guts, and gore to the game.
+A Quake mod for adding bots, blood, guts, and gore to the game.
+Sate your bloodlust w/ heart-pumping multiplayer games on demand.
 Checkout my [channel](https://rumble.com/c/c-2815508) showcasing videos from the development of this mod.

 [![](https://i.imgur.com/4o2EPCa.png)](https://rumble.com/c/c-2815508)

 ## Features

-- **User Control** - everything in is an option setting you control
+- **User Control** - everything in this mod is a setting you control
 - **Copper Tweaks** - all the vanilla+ improvements from the popular [Copper](http://lunaran.com/copper/) mod (v1.19)
 - **Multiplayer Bots** - add robot players to deathmatch, teamplay, and coop games
-- **Blood & Gore** - bathe in the blood of your enemies and kick their heads for laughs
+- **Blood & Gore** - bathe in the blood of your enemies w/ scalable gore setting
-- **Weapons Balance** - find the perfect balance w/ configurable weapons
+- **Weapons Balance** - find the perfect balance w/ configurable weapon damage
 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Name Tags** - see other player's names when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey